Demon (band)

-Demon is an English heavy metal band, formed in 1979 by vocalist Dave Hill and guitarist Mal Spooner, both hailing from Leek, Staffordshire.
+Demon is an English hard rock/heavy metal band with progressive rock elements, formed in 1979 by vocalist Dave Hill and guitarist Mal Spooner, both hailing from Leek, Staffordshire.
 The band is considered important to the new wave of British heavy metal movement.

 History

 Early years

 The original lineup was completed by former Hunter members Les Hunt (lead guitar), Chris Ellis (bass), and John Wright (drums).
 The band were signed by Mike Stone's Clay Records in 1980 and licensed to Carrere Records to join their stable of metal bands.
 Their debut album, Night of the Demon, was released in 1981.

 After their 1982 follow-up album, The Unexpected Guest, the band experimented beyond the NWOBHM sound and moved the band in a more melodic direction whilst still retaining the more traditional heavy metal black magic lyrical style.

 In 1983, Demon took a change in direction.
 The Plague marked a swing towards a more progressive sound, adding the keyboards of session musician Andy Richards to the album's sound.
 Lyrically the band also changed direction, switching to a more overtly political style that was to characterise their albums for the rest of their career.

 The following album, Pink Floyd influenced British Standard Approved (1985), released on the small independent Clay label, was not a huge commercial success, and with the death of Mal Spooner later that year, it appeared that the band would soon fold.
 At this point, the band had recruited a permanent keyboard player and co-songwriter in Steven Watts.